konsumer/angular-cardflow/README.md

 1. Include the cardflow.js script provided by this component into your app.
 2. Add angular-cardflow as a module dependency to your app.
 3. Add CSS to make it look nice.
+I tried to keep all of the look & animation in CSS only.
 There is an example in `examples/cardflow.css`

 ## Attributes

+### current

+You can force the current card, if you don't want it to be the first one.

+### animTime

+You can set the speed that it animates, in seconds.
+Default is 0.25.

+### pad

+You can set the margin between cards, in pixles.
+Default is 10.

 ### type